sinyozz/sinyozz/README.md

    Here is What I'm working on!

-- 🔭 I’m currently working = Front-End Development and bug bounty
+- 👩‍💻 I’m currently working = Front-End Development and Bug🐛bounty🐱‍💻
 - 🌱 Learning ...Software Testing  with automated transaction technologies
 - 👯 I’m looking to collaborate on ...Flutter
 - 💬 Ask me about ...e-commerce Web Design or Anything